Tipperary Credit Union ×

 • A nomination must be in writing.
 You may obtain a nomination form from any of our offices.

-• The statutory maximum amount that will be paid out under a nomination is currently €23,000.
+• The statutory maximum amount that will be paid out under a nomination.
 Any amount in excess of this balance will form part of your estate.

 • If you elect not to complete a nomination, the proceeds of your account will form part of your estate on your death and will be dealt with under the terms of your will, or if you have made no will, under the rules of intestacy or under the small payments provision.*